peng-hui/ASE21-MdPerfFuzz-Artifact/README.md

 cd src/apps/cmark/ # enter the source code directory of cmark make afl # the Makefile has hardcoded the path to AFL folder
 ```
+The instrumented binary of cmark will be generated at `src/apps/cmark/build/src/cmark`.

 ### Start MdPerfFuzz